Barnacl437/text-ed/README.md

 # text-ed
-a simple text editor made in Visual Studio/VBasic.NET framework. heavily in development so you can only open files and open a new file.
+a simple text editor for Windows made in Visual Studio/VBasic.NET framework. heavily in development so you can only open files and open a new file.
 I made it following various tutorials on the web so I just wanted to share it here to record my work. if you just want to use something that is not the default Notepad editor or anything else, you can try it.
 Or not lel

 ## Building procedure
 install VS2022 with .NET C# plugin smth smth idk, and open the text-ed.sln file, find the run button and it will automatically compile.